sevenevesai/bloodcraft-overlay/README.md

 **A lightweight PyQt5 overlay to send chat commands directly into V-Rising with a customizable sidebar and prompt UI.**

+Can be moved anywhere on your desktop, *in or out of the game window.*

 ![License](https://img.shields.io/badge/license-MIT-blue)

 ---